Amsterdam: Prehistory

 Due to its geographical location in what used to be wet peatland, the founding of Amsterdam is later than other urban centres in the Low Countries.
 However, around the area of what later became Amsterdam, farmers settled as early as three millennia ago.
-They lived along the prehistoric IJ river and upstream of its tributary Amstel.
+They lived along the prehistoric IJ river and upstream of its tributary the Amstel.
 The prehistoric IJ was a shallow and quiet stream in peatland behind beach ridges.
 This secluded area was able to grow into an important local settlement centre, especially in the late Bronze Age, the Iron Age and the Roman Age.
 Neolithic and Roman artefacts have also been found in the prehistoric Amstel bedding under Amsterdam's Damrak and Rokin, such as shards of Bell Beaker culture pottery (2200–2000 BC) and a granite grinding stone (2700–2750 BC), but the location of these artefacts around the river banks of the Amstel probably points to the presence of a modest semi-permanent or seasonal settlement.
-Until water issues were controlled, a permanent settlement would not have been possible, since the river mouth and the banks of the Amstel in this period in time were too wet for permanent habitation.
+Until water issues were controlled, a permanent settlement would not have been possible, for during this period the river mouth and the banks of the Amstel were too wet for permanent habitation.